Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation

-We show that the cases of $\alpha=\pi/3$ and $\pi/4$ are rigid: only the central ellipses are self-B\"acklund.
+We show that if $\alpha=\pi/3$ or $\alpha=\pi/4$ then only the central ellipses are self-B\"acklund.
 In contrast, if $\alpha=\pi/2$, one has a family of self-B\"acklund centroaffine curves with functional parameters.
 Example \ref{example:weg} provides families of analytic curves with rotation number $\pi/2$ and, at the same time, examples of analytic Radon curves.

-Sections \ref{subsect:car} and \ref{subsect:10car} concern {\it centroaffine carrousels}, self-B\"acklund curves with a rational rotation number (we call them carrousels because this term was used in \cite{BMO1,BMO2} in the study of a similar problem in Euclidean geometry).
-We describe centroaffine carrousels as closed trajectories of a certain Hamiltonian vector field on the space of centroaffine $2n$-gons.
-We provide details in the first non-trivial case, $n=5$.
-A similar approach to bicycle curves was developed in \cite{BMO1,BMO2}.
-We also study the centroaffine curves that are $c$-related to central ellipses.

 Section \ref{sect:Lame} is the core part of the paper.
 We start by developing a centroaffine analog of Wegner's ansatz, that is, we guess what geometric properties self-B\"acklund curves may possess.
 This leads to the assumption that these curves correspond to the traveling wave solutions of the KdV equation, that is, their centroraffine curvature is an elliptic function.